lddrasler/Tanzania_Water_Pumps/README.md

 # Tanzania Water Pumps
 # 1. Predicting Functional Status of Water Pumps in Tanzania

-### In this project, I will be applying Machine Learning predictor models to make predictions on the functional status of unknown water pumps.
+### In this project, I will apply Machine Learning predictor models to train the classifiers on the known labels and make predictions on the functional status of water pumps with unknown status.

 # 2. Business Problem

 ### The majority access to clean water in Tanzania, it is through Water Pumps.
 According to 2015 Tanzania Water Point Mapping Data, about 29% of these water points are non-functional.
-In this project, I will apply Machine Learning predictor models to train the classifiers on the known labels and make predictions on the functional status of water pumps with unknown status.

 ### The Goal of these predictions is to decreases the overall cost for the Tanzanian Ministry of Water.